-UPDATE: On May 28th, 2020, Google announced that Largest Contentful Paint (together with other Web Vitals metrics, namely: First Input Delay and Cumulative Layout Shift) will become one of the ranking factors in the near future!
+UPDATE: On May 28th, 2020, Google announced that Largest Contentful Paint (together with other Page Experience signals, namely: First Input Delay and Cumulative Layout Shift) will become one of the ranking factors in the near future!

 Measuring page speed has always been a struggle.
 Popular, widely used metrics like Load or First Paint don’t fully reflect the user experience.
 Every website is different, and it’s usually tricky to pinpoint a single moment when it becomes interactive.

 As the author of this W3C document puts it: